austiecodes/linux-setup-notes/Fedora/README.md

 ## Basic Adjustments

 ### Changing the default GNOME session via configuration file
+If you feel laggy to use Fedora, try change window session from wayland to x11

 As an alternative, this change can be made by editing a configuration file `/etc/gdm/custom.conf`.